leileibama/AlphaReadabilityChinese/README.md

 **Note**

-Note that it may take approximately one minute the first time you open AlphaReadabilityChinese when it loads many models behind.
-The good news is that it works highly efficiently to process your data after all the models are loaded.
+Note that it may take a while (approximately 30 seconds on my MacBook) the first time we open AlphaReadabilityChinese when it loads many models behind.
+The good news is that it works highly efficiently to process our data after all the models are loaded.